The New Jersey Supreme Court will no longer allow experts to testify about a theory that describes how some children act after sexual abuse.

 State v.
 J.L.G.

 In the case of State v.
 J.L.G., the Hudson County prosecutor’s office charged a man with aggravated sexual assault of his teenage stepdaughter over an 18-month period.
 The stepdaughter originally denied that any abuse had happened, supposedly because her mother had threatened to kill J.L.G. “if he’s doing something.”
-The girl later admitted that abuse had occurred and used her phone to record one of the incidents.
+The girl later stated that abuse had occurred and used her phone to record one of the incidents.
 A jury convicted J.L.G. of first-degree aggravated sexual assault; third-degree aggravated criminal sexual contact; second-degree endangering the welfare of a child; and third-degree witness tampering.

 J.L.G. appealed his conviction, arguing that expert testimony on CSAAS should have been excluded from his trial.
 The New Jersey Supreme Court accepted the case, but sent it to the trial court for an evidentiary hearing.
 At the hearing, the State presented two experts who testified about the use of CSAAS in child sex abuse matters.
 J.L.G. presented two experts who disagreed with the use of CSAAS.